JakubJurkian/JakubJurkian/README.md

-### Hi there, I'm Jakub and I love to learn new things! 👋
+### Hi there, I'm Jakub and I love learn new things! 👋

 <!--**JakubJurkian/JakubJurkian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.